 The Irish Cancer Society is the largest voluntary funder of cancer research in Ireland.
 The majority of the Society's funds are raised from public donations and we are therefore committed to ensuring that all funds are budgeted for and used sensibly in line with donor's expectations and the scientific goals of the work.
-This policy describes the Society's requirements for drafting budgets as part of the research grant submission process, as well as our expenses policy for research grant expenditure.
-This document should be consulted when completing Irish Cancer Society grant applications or grant variations.
-Bearing in mind that funding from the Society comes from the enormous effort, sacrifice and generosity of the general public it should be a general principle of all budgeting to get the most value and minimise costs in every way that is reasonable and justifiable.
+This document should be consulted when completing the grant application for the Irish Cancer Society - IACR PhD Scholarship programme 2024: Cancer Survivorship Research.

+Bearing in mind that funding from the Society comes from the enormous effort, sacrifice and generosity of the general public, it should be a general principle of all budgeting to get the most value and minimise costs in every way that is reasonable and justifiable.